SethBarberee/sethbarberee.github.io/_posts/2021-07-30-Revving-it-Up.md

 2878058 bytes of data in 1431 incbins (89.6715%)
 ```

 So far, there's some pretty good progress.
-A recent contribuitor, DenSinH, has
+A recent contributor, DenSinH, has
-come along to help with decomping items and Pokemoon.
+come along to help with decomping items and Pokemon.
 This has allowed me to
 work some more on data and shiftability.
 As you can see from recent PRs, most
 of the story line dungeons have actually been converted to JSON to allow for
 future tools to read/edit it.
 PoryDungeon when?